Kevin Gowdy: Los Angeles Dodgers

 Gowdy signed a minor league contract with the Los Angeles Dodgers on January 23, 2023.
 The Dodgers assigned him to the Double–A Tulsa Drillers, where he appeared in 31 games with a 4.93 ERA and 41 strikeouts.
 He was assigned to the Triple–A Oklahoma City Baseball Club for the 2024 season, where he made 42 appearances and allowed 25 earned runs in 51 1/3 innings for a 4.38 ERA.
 Gowdy elected free agency following the season on November 4, 2024.

 Toronto Blue Jays

 On December 3, 2024, Gowdy signed a minor league contract with the Toronto Blue Jays, which included an invite to Blue Jays spring training.
 He was assigned to the Triple-A Buffalo Bisons for the 2025 season.
 On June 13, 2025, Gowdy appeared in relief of Max Scherzer, who was on rehab assignment, against the Columbus Clippers.
 In 33 appearances, he posted a 3-2 record with a 5.25 ERA and 32 strikeouts in 36 innings pitched.
 Gowdy was released by the Blue Jays organization on July 27.

 Diablos Rojos del México

 On July 28, 2025, Gowdy signed with the Diablos Rojos del México of the Mexican League.
+He made three appearances for México, posting a 1–0 record and 4.50 ERA with three strikeouts over four innings of relief.
+Gowdy helped the team win the Serie del Rey.

+New York Mets

+On March 16, 2026, Gowdy signed a minor league contract with the New York Mets.
+He was assigned to the Double-A Binghamton Rumble Ponies to begin the regular season.
+In 10 relief appearances, Gowdy posted a 10.61 ERA, striking out 12 and walking nine batters across 9 1/3 innings.
+He was released by the Mets organization on May 11.

+Diablos Rojos del México (second stint)

+On May 16, 2026, Gowdy signed with the Diablos Rojos del México of the Mexican League.
+In four relief appearances, he posted a 3.60 ERA and struck out five batters over five innings pitched.
+On May 31, Gowdy was released by the Diablos.